 - Do not allow pets to chase or “play” with skunks.

 - If a pet is sprayed, wash the animal quickly with commercial products that are designed to eliminate skunk spray odor.

 - If a pet is bitten, contact a veterinarian immediately.

 If you encounter a skunk

 - Do not feed or try to approach a skunk.
-Observe a skunk from at least 20 feet away.
+Observe it from at least 20 feet away.